 I didn’t nail it with my first bot.
 Having apparently forgotten everything I’d learned while selling books, I built a bot that wasn’t contextual, and flat out didn’t perform.
 But, 15,000 conversations and nine months later, I’d perfected the system and had a bot that answered prospects questions 99.3% of the time.
-You can check out what this experience looks like here at seattleballooning.com.
+Here’s a great resource if you’re looking for additional chatbot examples.

 The Biggest Conversational Marketing Mistake and How to Fix It

 The biggest mistake companies make with their bots is the same mistake I made with books—they fail to deliver a contextual experience.
 Without context, there’s no relevance for the prospect, resulting in a stilted and—worse—suspect interaction.
 It may seem logical and benign to have a bot open with, “Hi, how can I help you?”